The Expert Expert Witness: More Maxims and Guidelines for Testifying

 Professor Brodsky's book is a fundamental text for not only experts but

-also judges and all those concerned with maintaining high ethical
+also judges and all those concerned with maintaining high ethical standards

-to produce justice.
-It is also useful as a guide for the attorney
+It is also useful as a guide for the attorney interested in working with

-interested in working with ethical experts.
-By the same token, it
+ethical experts.
+By the same token, it is a useful antidote for preventing

-attorneys who, when the facts fail them, resort to ad hominem attacks.
+the harassment of experts by attorneys who, when the facts fail them,

-I expect all those interested in promoting honesty and objectivity
+resort to ad hominem attacks.
+I expect all those interested in promoting

-in the courtroom will use this as a text.
+honesty and objectivity in the courtroom will use this as a text.